About the WorkSafe-led clean-up

-WorkSafe Victoria is leading a taskforce that includes the EPA, emergency services, Melbourne Water and local government to oversee the clean-up process.
+To oversee this process, WorkSafe led a taskforce including the EPA, emergency services, Melbourne Water and local government.

-WorkSafe has engaged specialist contamination remediation contractor Enviropacific Services Ltd to undertake the clean-up of the fire site.
-Enviropacific has engaged a number of contractors to undertake specialist work including asbestos removal, demolition, waste removal and treatment.
+The clean-up work was undertaken by specialist contamination remediation contractor Enviropacific Services Ltd. Enviropacific engaged a number of contractors to undertake specialist work including asbestos removal, demolition, waste removal and treatment.

-Environmental services company Prensa is providing independent technical oversight and assurance that the project is carried out in accordance with all relevant regulations.
+Environmental services company Prensa was engaged to provide independent technical oversight and assurance that the project was carried out in accordance with all relevant regulations.

 - preliminary work including detailed risk assessment and planning